Skip to employment guidance

 Consider your duty to make reasonable adjustments

-Where an employee's underlying condition qualifies as a disability under the Equality Act 2010 (Section 20), you may have a legal duty to make reasonable adjustments.
-These can include adjusting work hours to accommodate dosing schedules, providing a private area for medication, modifying duties during a period of adjustment, or allowing remote working.
+If an employee's condition counts as a disability under equality law, you may have a legal duty to make reasonable adjustments.
+These could be changing work hours to fit dosing times, giving a private space for medicine, easing duties for a while, or allowing remote work.

 Update your drugs & alcohol policy